CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-github.md

   **Pro Tip 😎:** The `origin` command is an alias name for the remote repository that a project was originally cloned from.
 This is much easier than rewriting out the repository again.

-- `git pull`: This command gets the latest version of the GitHub repository with all the latest edits and makes sure that your local version has all of those changes.
+- `git pull`: This command gets the latest version of the GitHub repository with all of the latest edits and makes sure that your local version has all of those changes.
 Here's the command I would run to pull the changes others have made to this repository 🫷 .

   **ex:** `git pull origin`